andrewha/european_vanilla_options/README.md

 You can build a sample option price calculator such as [main.cpp](src/main.cpp) using the [CMakeLists.txt](CMakeLists.txt).
 No external libraries are required, only the C++ Standard Library.

+Port from C++ to Python with the same functionality as a Jupyter Notebook can be found [here](python/main.ipynb).

 Examples of price calculation:

 ```